Bulat-Ziganshin/FARSH/README.md

 # Internals
 The current FARSH version combines two hashing algorithms.

 Low-level hashing algorithm splits all input data into 1024-byte blocks and computes hash value for every block.
-It's the very simple cycle borrowed from UHASH that combines 1024 bytes of input data with 1024 bytes of key material.
-The hash value returned by this cycle is 64-bit long, and [UMAC thesis](http://fastcrypto.org/umac/umac_thesis.pdf) includes math proof that it has 32 bits of entropy.
+It's the very short cycle borrowed from UHASH that combines 1024 bytes of input data with 1024 bytes of key material.
+The hash value returned by this cycle is 64-bit long, and [UMAC thesis](http://fastcrypto.org/umac/umac_thesis.pdf) proved that it has 32 bits of entropy.
 So the low-level algorithm compresses each 1024-byte block of input data into 64-bit value carrying 32 bits of entropy.

 High-level hashing algorithm is stripped-down version of xxHash64.
 It gets sequence of 64-bit values from the previous level and combines them into final 32-bit hash result.
 Since the original xxHash64 algorithm successfully passes all SMHasher tests while computing 64-bit hash from raw data, it's no surprise that modified algorithm is able to compute high-quality 32-bit hash from the sequence of numbers each carrying 32 bits of entropy.

+The power of the FARSH algorithm comes from its inner cycle, that is very short (read: fast) and allows highly-parallel implementations, so it can fully utilize power of multi-core, SIMD, VLIW and SIMT (GPGPU) architectures.
+At the same time, we have math proof that it can deliver 32 bits of entropy so we can use it without any further thoughts.